abdofawzi5/action_service/README.md

 ```

 ### ApplicationService class
-All generated services are inhariting from `ApplcaitonService`, `ApplicationService` is inherite from `ActoinService::Base, So all service will contain:
+All generated services are inheriting from `ApplcaitonService`, `ApplicationService` is inherited from `ActoinService::Base, So all service will contain:
 #### Three instance variables
-1. `@success` is a boolean with `true` as default value , and if you add any error this flag will be changed to `false`.
+1. `@success` is a boolean with `true` as the default value, and if you add any error this flag will be changed to `false`.
-2. `@errors` is a array contain a list if errors.
+2. `@errors` is an array containing a list of errors.
 3. `@response` is a hash to add service response (values, objects, etc.).
 #### Six instance methods
-1. `success?` to get boolean if service excuted successfully ot not (based on adding errors).
+1. `success?` to get boolean if service is executed successfully or not (based on adding errors).
-2. `errors` to get list of errors.
+2. `errors` to get a list of errors.
-3. `response` to get response hash.
+3. `response` to get the response hash.
 4. `add_error(error_message)` to add error (will change `@success` to `false`), Example `add_error("wrong admin id")`.
 5. `add_errors(*error_messages)` to add errors as parameters or array (will change `@success` to `false`), Example `add_errors("email is required","phone number is aready exist")` OR `add_errors(["email is required","phone number is aready exist"])`.
 6. `add_errors_array(error_messages_array)` to add array of errors (will change `@success` to `false`), Example `add_errors_array(["email is required","phone number is aready exist"])`.